croz-ltd/dpcmder/README.md

                     - if DataPower configuration is selected create an export of the whole appliance (SOMA only) F7/7                - create directory
-F8/8                - create an empty file
+                    - create a new DataPower domain F8/8                - create an empty file
-                    - create new DataPower configuration F9/9                - clone current DataPower configuration under a new name DEL/x               - delete selected (or current if none selected) directories and files
+                    - create a new DataPower configuration F9/9                - clone current DataPower configuration under a new name DEL/x               - delete selected (or current if none selected) directories and files
                     - delete DataPower configuration